stikjs/stik-core/README.md

 ```

 ###$courier
-Enables a controller to send and receive messages from another controller.
+Enables a controller/behavior to send and receive messages from another controller/behavior.

 ####Using it
 ```javascript